CIDgravity/cidg-docs/content/en/application/storage-acceptance-logic/advanced-operations/index.md

 - `Division`

 {{< alert icon="warning" >}}
-All operations only support a maximum of 2 variables.
-On the other hand, the operations can be chained together to give something like VariableA + (VariableB + VariableC), which is equivalent to VariableA + VariableB + VariableC
+Each operation is limited to a maximum of 2 variables, but you can chain operations together to achieve the desired results.
+For example, you can create expressions like `VariableA + (VariableB + VariableC)`, which is equivalent to `VariableA + VariableB + VariableC`
 {{< /alert >}}

 {{< alert icon="tip" >}}
-In the same way, if you want to do VariableA + VariableB - VariableC, you can add on the same rule, an addition and a subtraction
+To perform operations like VariableA + VariableB - VariableC, you can incorporate both addition and subtraction within the same rule
 {{< /alert >}}

 ## How to add an operation to a rule ?

-You can by adding by clicking on `⋮` and selecting `Advanced operations`
+To access advanced operations for storage acceptance logic, you can click on the ellipsis icon (`⋮`) and then select `Advanced operations` from the dropdown menu.

-In the drop-down menu that will appear, you can choose among the operations supported by the storage acceptance logics
+This will open a menu where you can choose from a range of operations supported by the storage acceptance logic

 ![Add advanced operation to a storage acceptance logic rule](add-advanced-operations.png)